TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 `Item` isn't too different from `Actor`, except instead of implementing `fighter` and `ai`, it does `consumable`.
 When we create an item, we'll assign the `consumable`, which will determine what actually happens when the item gets used.

-The next thing we need to implement tht we used in the `Consumable` class is the `ItemAction` class.
+The next thing we need to implement that we used in the `Consumable` class is the `ItemAction` class.
 Open up `actions.py` and put the following:

 {{< codetab >}}
 {{< diff-tab >}}